sveronneau/Fuel-Monit/README.md

 #
 ```
 7. vi /etc/monit.d/monit-webserver.conf
-8. Paste or use **monit-webserver.conf** from GitHub repo and modify WITH_ADDRESS and save to following:
+8. Paste or use **monit-webserver.conf** from GitHub repo, modify WITH_ADDRESS and save to following:
 ```
 #
 check host Fuel-WebServer WITH ADDRESS 10.20.0.2